sujithrex/Memoir-Itinerary/README.md

 # Memoir Itinerary
- A Pretty, Minimalistic  History Journal Cancel changes
+ A Pretty, Minimalistic  History Journal

 Simplified and Streamlined !!